Project SIGMa is a research-practice partnership studying what it means

 - Doesn’t require so much translation to improve instruction

-- Engages their questions about instruction by providing teachers with better information, teachers can adjust instruction and reach more students.
+- Engages their questions about instruction by providing teachers with better information, so that teachers can adjust instruction and reach more students.

 This material is based upon work supported by the National Science Foundation under Grant #EHR-1620920.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.